Caitanyakotla/Apache-Airflow/README.md

 Creating docker-airflow_scheduler_1 ... done
 Creating docker-airflow_worker_1 ... done

-If you have some custom DAGs of your own that you wish to run, you can mount them on the containers using volumes.
+If you have some custom DAGs of your own dat you wish to run, you can mount them on the containers using volumes.
 To do so, open the file docker-compose-CeleryExecutor.yml and edit the volumes section of each service with the path where your DAGs are stored.

 volumes:
 - ./dags:/path/to/your/dags/directory/